jperez3/taccoform-blog/hugo/content/posts/TFG_P6.md

 ### Demo

 To show how you can leverage multiple cloud providers, I will be creating a small web service.
 The web service will include a DigitalOcean droplet, a Cloudflare DNS record to take advantage of Cloudflare's CDN/WAF, and a CNAME record in AWS's Route53.
 You might ask, why the two DNS records?
-This scenario is good when you don't want Cloudflare to be your authoratative DNS for your domain name.
+This scenario is good when you don't want Cloudflare to be the authoritative DNS for your domain.
 You can select if and when individual services use Cloudflare's Web Application Firewall.

 ```
-Client Request (salas.tacoform.com)
+Client Request (salsa.tacoform.com)
     └--->Internet
             └--->NS Records(tacoform.com)
                     └--->AWS Route53(salsa.tacoform.com.cdn.cloudflare.net)